Strand, Manhattan

 Bounded on both ends of this journey are two landmarks.
 On the North East, at the head of the journey, is the Grand Central, and at the southern end is Union Square.

-Union Square, with its insecurely frenetic energy, captures a certain throb of New York City that is kitschy, trashy, and aspirational.
-There are hippies offering free hugs and skateboarders whirring noisily and perilously falling off their boards without ever really colliding with anyone.
+With its insecurely frenetic energy, Union Square captures a certain throb of New York City that is kitschy, trashy, and aspirational.
+There are hippies offering free hugs and skateboarders whirring noisily and perilously falling off their boards without ever colliding with anyone.
 There is the permanent contingency of Hare Rama followers whose eerie hypnotized chants mingle with the weedy atmosphere.
-There are the chess players arrayed in an arc, and if I cast my eyes through the pathway that they form, I am horrifyingly transfixed by the gradual, phased emergence of human bodies from the concrete pavement.
+The chess players are arrayed in an arc, and if I cast my eyes through the pathway they form, I am horrifyingly transfixed by the gradual, phased emergence of human bodies from the concrete pavement.
 These are the subway riders of New York’s vast subterranean locomotive entrails rising from their commutes onto street level.

 It is a spot where I have planted myself in the chaos, to feel the cold tenderness of being part of an unheeding world.